cocowalla/Snifter/README.md

       </pre>
     </td>
     <td>
-      <p>Snifter is a raw socket IP packet capturing tool for Windows, with a tiny CPU and memory footprint.</p>
+      <p>Snifter is a raw socket IP packet capturing tool for Windows and Linux, with a tiny CPU and memory footprint.</p>
       <p>Output is written in <a href="https://github.com/pcapng/pcapng">PCAPNG</a> format, and you can filter captured packets based on protocol, source/destination address and source/destination port.</p>
     </td>
  </tr>